Kotlin/KEEP/proposals/patter-matching.md

 ```
 ## Semantics

-The semantics of this pattern matching can defined through some examples, where
+The semantics of this pattern matching can be defined through some examples, where
 `when` gets called on a particular `subject`.

 The proposed syntax is to start a new `when` line with `is PATTERN -> RHS`, where `PATTERN` can be: